Hiradpada

 Hiradpada is a village in Jawhar tehsil, in Palghar district of Maharashtra, India.
 It is one of 109 villages in Jawhar Block, along with villages like Dabhosa and Sarsun.

+About 12 km from Jawhar block, the Hiradpada falls, attract tourists.
+The height of the falls is 300m.

 Nearby railway station of Hiradpada is Thane.
 Its post office is Jamsar.

 The village is known for a waterfall 0.5 km away. it is also known for the Adivasi community and their unique culture like dhol nach, tarpa nach and varli painting.